dotnet-websharper/core/docs/Json.md

 ### Implicit discriminator

 With an argumentless `[<NamedUnionCases>]`, no extra field is added to determine the union case; instead, it is inferred from the names of the fields present.
-This means that each case must have at least one field that no other case in the same type has, or a compile-time error will be thrown.
+This means that each case must have at least one mandatory field that no other case in the same type has, or a compile-time error will be thrown.

 ```fsharp
 [<NamedUnionCases>]